loopingz/smtp-relay/README.md

 ## Http Filter

-The http filter sends all the data related to the email to an http endpoint to accept or refuse the email.
+The http filter sends the cloudevent related to the email to an http endpoint to accept or refuse the email.
 If the http request return a status code < 300, it means the email is accepted otherwise it is refused.

 See the `tests/http-filter-with-auth.json` and `test/http-filter.json` configuration examples.